MEslmaniiii/MEslmaniiii/README.md

 - 👋 Hi, I’m @Meslmaniiii
 - 👀 I’m Worked as Business Analyst
-- 🌱 I’m currently Made a lot of peojects
+- 🌱 I’m currently Made a lot of Projects
 - 💞️ I’m looking to collaborate on my own feild
 - 📫 How to reach me mohamedsaeeddm@gmail.com